 (i) ………………….

-(a) Insert name of local authority. (b) In the copy to be published in the Government Gazette insert the words “All persons having any estate or interest in the land hereinafter mentioned,” and in the copy to be served upon each person appearing to have any estate or interest in the land insert the name, address, and occupation of such person. (c) Name of registered proprietor of land. (d) Address. (e) Occupation. (f) Description of land as described in certificate or other instrument of title. (g) Insert register number of charge. (h) Place where local court is held. (i) Signature of Clerk to the Commissioner or Clerk or Secretary of local authority.
+(a) Insert name of local authority. (b) In the copy to be published in the Government Gazette insert the words “All persons having any estate or interest in the land hereinafter mentioned,” and in the copy to be served upon each person appearing to have any estate or interest in the land insert the name, address, and occupation of such person. (c) Name of registered proprietor of land. (d) Address. (e) Occupation. (f) Description of land as described in certificate or other instrument of title. (g) Insert register number of charge. (h) Place where local court is held. (i) Signature of Clerk to the CEO or Clerk or Secretary of local authority.

+[Form J amended in Gazette 29 Dec 2006 p.
+5910-11.]

 Form K

 HEALTH ACT 1911